Today Hotels is experiencing an increase in the modern battle of turning lookers into bookers.

 When we look at online travel agencies and Airbnb they have put a lot of efforts in on educating their communities.

-This is something Hotels really need to take to heart.
+This is something Hotels need to take to heart.
 And pointing finger and pushing blame don’t resolve anything.

 We have to start educating customer, and take part in create new alternative solutions that appeals to new mindsets.
 The rising demand for authenticity is something Hotels really should take advantage of.